 The best part is that there’s no right or wrong answer here.
 It’s all about finding the combination that you love.
 Start with your favorite whiskey and a basic clover honey, then branch out from there.
 You can also introduce another layer of flavor by using a spirit like our S’mores Whiskey.
 The built-in notes of chocolate and toasted marshmallow create a rich base that pairs wonderfully with the simple sweetness of honey, giving you a truly unique cocktail with minimal effort.

-15 Easy Honey Whiskey Cocktails to Try Tonight
+15 Easy Honey Whiskey Cocktails to Make Tonight

 Ready to mix things up?
 Honey and whiskey are a perfect match, creating drinks that are smooth, balanced, and incredibly satisfying.
 Whether you’re winding down after a long day or hosting friends for the weekend, there’s a honey whiskey cocktail for every occasion.
 We’ve gathered 15 simple recipes that range from timeless classics to refreshing new favorites, proving just how versatile this combination can be.